Dynatrace/ef20-k8s-example/README.md

 Instruction on how to use it are located at https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/enable-kubernetes-api-monitoring/deploy-activegate-as-statefulset-kubernetes#expand--ag-monitoring-and-routing-yaml--3

-### EEC and SNMP
+### EEC and Datasources

-EEC is component that is endpoint for SNMP datasources to get configurations and post metrics and statuses.
-SNMP datasource is a component that uses configuration to access SNMP devices and post statuses and metrics.
-Currently any of those is not available as container image.
+EEC is component that is endpoint for datasources to get configurations and post metrics and statuses.
+Datasources are actual workers that use configuration provided by EEC.
+Currently in this example there are two datasources: SNMP and prometheus

 To create those docker images you can run `buildimages.sh` script in `images` directory

 ## Create tasks

-Task is a single extension configuration with unique identification for SNMP datasource.
+Task is a single extension configuration with unique identification for a datasource.
 Each configuration may have multiple devices configured.
 Since tasks contain confidential information (device adresses and authentication settings) they are stored as Kubernetes secret and are mounted as files.

 To prepare setup you need to prepare folders for each extension (each folder has the same name as extension name), in which there should be extension.yaml and files for tasks.
 Each task file is json file, you can check file defaults/taskTemplate.json how task file should look like.
 Most important fields are "id" and "userConfiguration".
-Each "id" value must be unique. userConfiguration holds configuration provided to SNMP datasource.
+Each "id" value must be unique. userConfiguration holds configuration provided to datasource.
 It has the same value as "value" object in configuration provided by REST API or Dynatrace HUB.

 ## Create k8s secrets and configs